ericconstantinides/muddlingthroughcode.com/content/posts/css-breakout.md

 ## Summary

 What CSS Breakout does appears very simple.
 It "breaks" out of a normal container to either the inner, outer, or the maximum browser boundaries.
 No closing and then reopening divs is necessary.
 Absolutely no special HTML structure is required.
-And it's all done in pure CSS - no javascript needed.
+And it's all done in pure CSS - no javascript is used whatsoever.

 <img src="/images/css-breakout.gif" class="css-breakout--auto">

 ## Live Demo